Enablers

 The United States and Canada have deployed only a few new nuclear energy facilities in the last several decades.

-Projects like the AP1000 at Vogtle 3 and 4 and the refurbishments of the CANDU reactors in Canada continue to maintain a domestic supply chain.
+Projects like the AP1000 at Vogtle 3 and 4 and the refurbishments of the Canada Deuterium Uranium (CANDU) reactors in Canada continue to maintain a domestic supply chain.
 However, much of the new nuclear supply chain is located outside of North America.
 Policies for domestic content drive the need for an increase in the U.S. and Canadian supply chains.
 Advanced reactor technologies also incorporate new materials and innovative components for which there is little experience in manufacturing.
 The shift from in-field construction to factory manufacturing of advanced reactors enables larger-scale deployment, but it also makes the need for a strong domestic supply chain even more essential to meeting the market need.

 The key opportunities to enable supply chain ramp-up are: